RedLanternTech/CISSPNotes/Domain1Notes.md

 Sarbans-Oxley, HIPPA, require a code of ethics.

-## GDPR Notes
-- Data Processor:  works on behalf of the data controller
-- Data Controller:
-- Data Transfer: Outside the EU
-- Notification of a data breech must happen within 72 hours.

 Documentation:
 - needed and required for security documentation.
 - important to have a framework to your security